 Countries have made considerable progress in implementing the Action lines in the form of tangible policies, projects and services in all of the society’s vital sectors, as well as integration of the WSIS Objectives within national ICT policies.

-WSIS Action Lines have contributed to a deepened understanding and significance of ICT for development among policy and decision makers.

-CUBA:

-WSIS Action Lines have contributed to a deepened understanding and significance of ICT for development among policy and decision makers.
+WSIS Action Lines have contributed to a deepened mutual understanding and significance of ICT for development among policy and decision makers.

-The majority of developing countries now feature ICTs as key enablers of their national visions and plans for social and economic sustainable development.
+The majority of developing countries now feature ICTs as key enablers of their national visions and plans for sustainable development.

 The increase in access to information and knowledge has widened and deepened in the past 10 years with more opportunities available to exercise freedom of expression and engage in social networking than ever before.

-CUBA:

-The increase in access to information and knowledge has widened and deepened in the past 10 years with more opportunities available to exercise the right to education and cultural rights, freedom of expression and engage in social networking than ever before, as well as to enjoy the right to development.

 The emergence of new services, including social networks and cloud computing, in the last few years has increased the means to communicate and to access and distribute information.